 25 'Embarrassing' Symptoms of Borderline Personality Disorder We Don't Talk About

 Before we begin, we want to preface by saying that feelings of embarrassment are very real, and like all feelings, are completely valid.
-But even though it’s natural to feel embarrassed sometimes, we want you to know it’s more than OK not to be OK and there is no shame in struggling with BPD.
-Not of all of things listed below have to be embarrassing, but if you ever do feel embarrassed, you’re not the only one.
+But even though it’s natural to feel embarrassed sometimes, we want you to know there is no shame in struggling with BPD.
+Because fighting BPD symptoms can be difficult, we’ve compiled some helpful resources that might help you cope.
+Check them out below.

 Without further ado, here’s what our community shared with us: